 Creating a divine green salad isn't difficult for the home gardener.
 It's about an unhurried ten minute walk through the veggie patch plucking leaves of lettuce, a bit of this and that depending on your mood, and then adding some fresh herbs.

 It is little wonder so many folk despise a salad; they contemptuously call it rabbit food.
 And so it is, if there is only iceberg lettuce and a couple slices of tomato on your plate.

-That's not a salad.
-Even adding a dressing overloaded with omega 6 rich inflammatory oil, and various preservatives and flavour enhancers cannot turn it into something tempting.
+That is not a salad.
+Even adding a dressing overloaded with inflammatory vegetable oil, high in omega-6 fatty acids, and various preservatives and flavour enhancers cannot turn it into something tempting.

 If you want a divine salad, then you have to grow it yourself; water the plants, nurture them with love, spice them with worm wee and you have all the makings of a gourmet meal.
 It must be to freshly picked.

 Yes, the average salad is boring beyond imagination, and probably not very nutritious.
-Yet, with researchers showing that those who consume eight or more coloured foods per day having a 35 percent lower all cause of death, it's worth considering, not so?
+Yet, with researchers showing that those who consume eight or more coloured foods per day having a 35 percent lower all cause of death, it is worth considering, not so?

 But iceberg lettuce and tomato just won't pass muster, will they?

 As you wander through the garden, start the planning.
 What's your mood for today?
 Do you want something hot and spicy?
 Well, then some jalapenos or peppadews must be on your platter; red if you really want the heat, or some young green ones are delicious too.

 Some like it hot; have you seen the movie?